THE PROFESSOR IS HAPPY TO SEE YOU.

 One outcome of the work is that you also better understand whether or not you’re ready for the job market, and how best to maximize your time to get ready.
 Another client email:

 Once your documents land you an interview, TPII also offers the intensive Academic Job Interview Intervention, and the Job Talk Intervention, 50-minute session by skype in which Intervention Coaches Kellee Weinhold or Petra Shenk put you through the paces of the likely interview and/or job talk.

 Finally, I can assist you in your tenure case–specifically writing your research statement, teaching philosophy, and even in strategizing your external reviewers.
-As a Department Head, Dr. Karen put a number of junior faculty through successful tenure cases in her department and learned a lot about how tenure cases are compiled and evaluated.
+As a Department Head, I put a number of junior faculty through successful tenure cases in my department and learned a lot about how tenure cases are compiled and evaluated.”

 While — again! — no one can guarantee a positive outcome in terms of a particular grant, job, or tenure (there are variables in every selection process that no applicant can account for or predict), I guarantee that if you follow my advice, you will understand the logic behind the review process and submit a document that is as effective as it can be.